Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

 When the RPi is back up and running, check Roon's "Settings", "Audio", find the RPi with its loopback devices and activate the second one of them.
-Roon should now have added a new zone for it, which you could group with any other RAAT zone.
+Roon should now have added a new zone for it, which you can now group with your music system's RAAT zone.

 ...